acquayefrank/nyc-crashes/README.md

 * Finally our Power BI Dashbaord will show the closest police station as well as closeset hospitals to crashes.

 ### Enabling Systems
-Systems that will enable us build our primary system are automated cron jobs or schedulers that will fecth, clean and store data from the sources listed below
+Systems that will enable us build our primary system are automated cron jobs or schedulers that will fetch, clean and store data from the sources listed below

 **Data Sources**